VUEG/priocomp/reports/manuscript/plans/scratchpad.md

 ##### Integrated prioritization of biodiversity conservation andecosystem services supply

 + Trade-offs between ecosystem service provision and biodiversity conservation are most likely common, ***as we have shown***.
-It does not necessarily follow that priority areas for the provision of ecosystem services are automatically priority areas also for biodiversity (Anderson et al., 2009; Thomas et al., 2012).
+It does not necessarily follow that priority areas for the provision of ecosystem services are automatically priority areas also for biodiversity (Anderson et al., 2009; Thomas et al., 2012).

 + It still remains unclear how exactly ecosystem services should best be incorporated into prioritization schemes that have been developed with biodiversity conservation in mind.